NCERT Solutions for Class 7 Science Chapter 1 Nutrition in Plants

 Green plants use a process called photosynthesis to prepare their food.
 The process is as follows

-- Water is taken from the roots of the plant, and it is transported to leaves of the plant.
+- Water is taken from the roots of the plant, and it is transported to the leaves of the plant.

 - Carbon dioxide from air enters the leaves through pores called stomata.
 This diffuses the cell containing chlorophyll.

 - Water molecules are broken down into Hydrogen and Oxygen with the help of sunlight.